$\mathcal{N} = (0, 2)$ higher-spin supergravity in AdS$_3$: Introduction

 \section{Introduction}

-Higher-spin gravity theory in AdS space-time has long been studied as it describes interactions between massless spin-$s\geq 2$ fields, bypassing wide-known no-go theorems~\cite{Coleman:1967ad, Bekaert:2010hw,Maldacena:2011jn,Maldacena:2012sf} against such theories in flat space-time.
+Higher-spin gravity theory in AdS space-time has long been studied as it describes interactions between massless spin-$s\geq 2$ fields, bypassing wide-known no-go theorems~\cite{Coleman:1967ad, Bekaert:2010hw,Maldacena:2011jn,Maldacena:2012sf} against such theories.
 Since gravity should be contained in higher-spin gravity theories, they are expected to be dual to some CFT with corresponding higher-spin currents by the AdS/CFT conjecture~\cite{Maldacena:1997re}.
-Therefore, they are often regarded as toy models of holographic duality.
+Therefore, higher-spin gravity theories are often regarded as toy models of holographic duality.
 Many works on holography of higher-spin gravity have already been done in different dimensions and with different amount of supersymmetry~\cite{Klebanov:2002ja, Gaberdiel:2010pz, Gaberdiel:2012uj, Creutzig:2011fe, Candu:2012jq, Creutzig:2014ula}.
-Abstractly, for gravity theories with dimension equal to or greater than $3+1\mathrm{d}$, a series of theorems that in analog with Coleman-Weinberg theorem from the CFT side~\cite{Maldacena:2011jn, Maldacena:2012sf, Alba:2013yda, Alba:2015upa} severely constraints the structure of holographic AdS higher spin gravity theories hardly, forcing them to be dual with (singlet sector of) free theories.
-In the other side, for $3\mathrm{d}/2\mathrm{d}$ holography, there are much more freedom to construct theories, where these Coleman-Weinberg-like theorems fall down.
+Abstractly, for gravity theories with dimension equal to or greater than $3+1\mathrm{d}$, a series of theorems that in analog with Coleman-Weinberg theorem~\cite{Maldacena:2011jn,Maldacena:2012sf,Boulanger:2013zza,Alba:2013yda,Alba:2015upa}, severely constraints the structure of holographic AdS higher-spin gravity theories hardly, forcing them to be dual with (singlet sector of) free theories.
+In the other side, for $3\mathrm{d}/2\mathrm{d}$ holography, where these Coleman-Weinberg-like theorems fall down, there are much more freedom to construct theories.